 Ukraine is currently living in two paradigms, it has some Postmodernist distance from the tragedy of previous generations, but at the same time we hope and believe in a bright future.

 Alexandra: I wouldn’t agree that it’s infantilism, but as Jung proposed people often see such strange phenomenons in very turbulent times.
-In the 90s, especially in the Ukraine, it was very tough.
+In the 90s, especially in Ukraine, it was very tough.
 You wouldn’t believe what kind of hell we survived.
-It was a horrible decade, and mostly people saw UFOs or things like fairies and angels in times when the government or a higher power wasn’t protecting them, so they felt detached and abandoned.
+It was a horrible decade, and mostly people saw UFOs or things like fairies and angels in times when they got desperately disappointed in the power and protection of government, church or any higher power, so they felt detached and abandoned.